 Insurance companies will assign an adjuster to your claim who may have a psychologist, physician, or other medical disability examiner review your file and determine your level of impairment.
 You may also be required to complete a functional capacity evaluation or a compulsory medical examination.
 Your adjuster should consider every bit of evidence including treatment from the onset of the illness and the impact of the illness on affected body systems.

 All medical documentation should be clinical or laboratory findings, not simply symptomatology or diagnosis.
 It is essential that your doctors include all objective findings of your condition, even if they might relate to another disorder.

 If there is not enough evidence available to make a decision, the insurance adjuster may contact you for more information.
 If you don’t have what they need, they may ask you or another medical source to find it and report back.

 Many patients with Chiari malformation may qualify for Social Security Disability benefits as well, although disability claims with the Social Security Administration have different requirements.
 You or your attorney must prove that you cannot perform your job, or any other work you may be qualified for, for at least 12 months.

 Work With an Experienced Long Term Disability Attorney

-If you suffer from the effects of Chiari malformation type I or II, or another physical or mental disorder that keeps you from sufficiently performing your job duties, you may be eligible for long-term disability benefits.
+So is Chiari malformation a disability?
+If you suffer from the effects of Chiari malformation and it keeps you from sufficiently performing your job duties, you may be eligible for disability benefits.
+You should consider filing disability claims with the SSA and your disability insurance carrier.
 Because these benefits can be difficult to obtain, it’s important to speak to legal counsel.
 If you’ve been denied for LTD despite a genuine disability, Ortiz Law Firm can help.
-Contact us today at (888) 321-8131 and find out how we can get you the benefits you deserve.
+Contact us online or call us today at (888) 321-8131 and find out how we can get you the benefits you deserve.